MicrosoftDocs/SupportArticles-docs/support/windows-client/setup-upgrade-and-drivers/windows-setup-log-file-locations.md

 ## Online configuration phase

-The online configuration phase (the first boot phase) starts when you receive the following message:
+The online configuration phase (the first boot phase) starts when you receive the following messages:

 > Please wait a moment while Windows prepares to start for the first time.
+>   or
+>
+> Working on updates NN%
+> Please keep your computer on.

 During this phase, basic hardware support is installed.
 If it's an upgrade installation, data and programs are also migrated.
 The following table lists important log files in this setup phase.